 Mexico is a well-known country to anyone in the United States due to its proximity, but many investors fail to appreciate its economic muscle.
-Between 1995 and 2002, the country's economy grew by an average of 5.1% per year, which is significantly stronger than many developed countries including the U.S.
+In 2015, the country's annual GDP growth rate was 3.29%, which is better than many developed countries.

 In this article, we'll take a look at Mexico's economy and various ways to invest in it.